Last updated on July 20th, 2022

 The cost of moving drains for your extension

-If you’re planning to build an extension, you’ll need to overcome a few hurdles before you can start enjoying your newly expanded kitchen or light-filled conservatory.
-One of these is drains, which will get in the way of the foundations of your planned extension if not relocated.
+If you’re planning to build an extension, you’ll need to overcome a few hurdles before you can enjoying your new kitchen or conservatory.
+One of these hurdles is your drains.
+They will get in the way of the foundations of your planned extension if not they’re not relocated.

-Drains are a common problem in building works, but the good news is that rerouting them and moving them is possible.
-However, drains are part of complex networks of pipework, sewers and manhole covers, so it isn’t always a matter of moving just one drain.
+Drains are part of complex networks of pipework, sewers and manhole covers, so it isn’t always a matter of moving just one drain.
 You may need to rebuild a drainage system in a new location, making sure it’s at the right depth (and this can be deep underground).

-You may also need to seek permission from your local water authority, which can add to the cost.
+You may also need to get permission from your local water authority, which can add to the cost.

 The cost of moving a drain for an extension

-You also need to factor in the cost of getting permission from the local water authority to move the drain, which can be between £200 and £1,300.
+You also need to factor in the cost of getting permission from the local water authority to move the drain, which on average will cost £750.

 The cost of moving a main drain

 Generally speaking, moving a main drain is likely to be more expensive than relocating more minor parts of your property’s drainage system.